RexShackGaming/rex-blacksmith/README.md

 - add jobs to your rsg-cor\shared\jobs.lua

 # Starting the resource
-- add the following to your server.cfg file : ensure rex-blackmarket
+- add the following to your server.cfg file : ensure rex-blacksmith

 # support me
 - tebex : https://rexshackgaming.tebex.io/